NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Node-level Capsule Graph Neural Network

 \subsubsection{Neighborhood-routing-by-agreement}

-While in CapsNet and CapsGNN~\cite{capsule1}, the coupling coefficients between a capsule and all the capsules in the layer above sum to $1$, which implies that each capsule gets sent to an appropriate parent in the next layer, our neighborhood-routing-by-agreement results from different motivations.
-In our NCGNN framework, the coupling coefficients between a class node capsule and the primary node capsules of each individual node in the subgraph sum to $1$, i.e., $\sum_{k=1}^{K}c_{jkl}=1$.
+While in CapsNet and CapsGNN, the coupling coefficients between a capsule and all the capsules in the layer above sum to $1$, which implies that each capsule gets sent to an appropriate parent in the next layer, our neighborhood-routing-by-agreement results from different motivations.
+In our NCGNN framework, the coupling coefficients between a class node capsule and the primary node capsules of each individual node in the subgraph sum to 1, i.e., $\sum_{k=1}^{K}c_{jkl}=1$.
 This means that for each subgraph node, some of its primary node capsules are in agreement, i.e., to be aggregated, while some are considered as noise to be restrained.
-The agreement is in the form of dot product of two vectors, and $c_{jkl}$ is iteratively adjusted according to Eq.~\eqref{eq10} for iterations $t=0,\ldots,T$, starting by initializing $c_{jkl}$ as $c_{jkl}^{0}=\operatorname{exp}(b_{jkl}^{0})/\sum_{m=1}^{K}\operatorname{exp}(b_{jml}^{0})$ with $b_{jkl}^{0}$ of all zeros:
+The agreement is in the form of dot product of two vectors, and $c_{jkl}$ is iteratively adjusted according to Eqs.~\eqref{eq12} and~\eqref{eq13} for routing iterations $t=0,\ldots,T-1$, starting by initializing $c_{jkl}$ as $c_{jkl}^{(0)}=\operatorname{exp}(b_{jkl}^{(0)})/\sum_{m=1}^{K}\operatorname{exp}(b_{jml}^{(0)})$ with $b_{jkl}^{(0)}$ ($k=1,\ldots,K, l=1,\ldots,C$) of all zeros or set as some other appropriate priors: